EvelynPloetz/Deep-LASI/docs/source/documentation.rst

 #.
 Using the **Load Traces/State** routine, previously extracted and potentially already evaluated traces can be reloaded into *Deep-LASI*.

 #.
 The **Add Traces/State** routine allows to add further extracted traces to already loaded traces.
 This function is especially useful for merge traces from various measurements.
-Please make sure that only traces with identical experimental settings (i.e., number of frames, exposure time and in particular laser excitation)  can be merged.
+Please make sure that only traces with identical experimental settings (i.e.D, number of frames, exposure time and in particular laser excitation)  can be merged.

 #. **Save Traces/State** to save desired changes on traces for example in case of having done analysis steps.